grvpanchal/grvpanchal.github.io/evolution/Vue-Transformation-Guide.md

 ## Overview

-This document explains the transformation of the Evolution Framework application from vanilla JavaScript to Vue.js 3 using CDN.
+This document explains the transformation of the Benzene Evolution Framework application from vanilla JavaScript to Vue.js 3 using CDN.

 ## Key Changes Made